Variables

 Assignment

-Inside a function body, values can be bound to names using assignment expressions:
+Inside a function body, variables are defined using assignment expressions:

 my_number: Int = 42; ...